 Port Standby - The system changes to standby state and wait for a wake up event.
-Select the time profile(s) to place the Switch in port standby mode.
+Each port on the system enters sleep state by schedule.

 System Hibernation - In this mode, switches get most power-saving figures since main chipsets (both MAC and PHY) are disabled for all ports, and energy required to power the CPU is minimal.